Are you growing marijuana indoors?

 Obviously, there are cases where it is not possible to decrease the amount of air you vent out of the tent.
 Maybe you are dealing with heat issues, for example.
 You always want to make sure you have sufficient fan power for your grow tent size.

 But if you can reduce the strength of your extraction fan without causing other issues, this is an easy way to increase the relative humidity inside the grow tent.
+The best grow tent fans all have multiple speeds.

 Reducing the temperature in your grow tent also increases the relative humidity, because colder air does not require as high a moisture content to become saturated as warmer air does.
 Obviously, you don’t want to resort to lowering the temperature, if it means lowering it below the ideal range for your plants and the current growth stage.